LucaMasiero/LucaMasiero/README.md

 What interests me the most in this huge and fascinating field are in particular Artificial Intelligence, Robotics and space exploration.

 Until now, my accademic journey allowed me to learn a lot of things, from engineering basics to programming languages and teamwork.
-I've learned so much, but still, there's a lot to learn.
+I've learned so much, but still, there's a lot more to discover.

 <img src="https://media.giphy.com/media/68uxgzDDzKz52V2fu6/giphy.gif" width="150" height="150"/>